MicrosoftDocs/dataexplorer-docs/data-explorer/web-query-data.md

 ### Pivot

-Pivot mode feature is similar to Excel’s pivot table, enabling you to do advanced analysis in the grid itself.
+The pivot mode feature is similar to Excel’s pivot table, enabling you to do advanced analysis in the grid itself.

 Pivoting allows you to take a columns value and turn them into columns.
-For example you can pivot on State to make columns for Florida, Missouri, Alabama, and so on.
+For example, you can pivot on *State* to make columns for Florida, Missouri, Alabama, and so on.

 1. On the right side of the grid, select **Columns** to see the table tool panel.

     ![Table tool panel](media/web-query-data/tool-panel.png)